 Reportable foreign securities include foreign equities (which for this purpose includes all securities issued by foreign-established funds, regardless of type), short-term debt securities, long-term debt securities and asset-backed securities.
 A foreign security for this purpose will generally be determined by reference to the issuer's country of organization, regardless of where the security is traded or issued or the currency in which it is denominated.
 For example, a US feeder's equity ownership of a Cayman master fund would be reportable as a foreign security held by that feeder, even if all of that master fund's holdings were securities of US issuers (e.g., Treasurys).
 As another example, a Cayman fund would not have reporting obligations on Form SHC because it is not US-resident, even if it had a US-based manager and all of its investors were US tax-exempt investors.

 Form SHC collects information on US-resident holdings of applicable foreign portfolio securities, and excludes all "direct investments."
 A direct investment relationship exists when a US resident owns, directly or indirectly, 10 percent or more of the voting equity securities of an incorporated foreign business (or an equivalent interest in an unincorporated foreign business or branch).
 Generally, general partner ownership interests are considered direct investments, while limited partner interests are considered reportable investments (unless they carry such voting rights, absent circumstances that nevertheless support their treatment as direct investments).

 Form SHC and related filing instructions are available here.

-If you would like to learn more, please contact Victor Levy, David Goldstein or Wesley G. Nissen, or your DLA Piper relationship partner on our Investment Fund team or Financial Services team.
+If you would like to learn more, please contact David Goldstein or Wesley G. Nissen, or your DLA Piper relationship partner on our Investment Fund team or Financial Services team.

 Custodians are all organizations that hold securities in safekeeping for other organizations.